artemetra/fnv/RESEARCH.md

     _*(This section is highly likely to be changed and will be edited a lot)_

     * 1st byte defines the curve type
-    * Points are saved in chunks of **24 bytes,** which makes it possible to get the number of points in a FNV using only the fnv file size
+    * Points are saved in chunks of **24 bytes,** (6 DWORDs?) which makes it possible to get the number of points in a FNV using only the fnv file size
 	* The 0x8th-0xBth bytes represent the number of points in a curve (in little endian)
 	* The x coordinates of points are _not_ absolute, but are relative to the previous point (the x coordinate in the FNV itself stores an offset, rather than a coordinate).
 This prevents the connections from overlapping
 	* The maximum number of points is the unsinged 32 bit integer limit, being 4294967295